HasanKazemi/Team-Task-Management/README.md

+To view the demo click on the link : https://team-task-management-theta.vercel.app/

 # Team Task Management

 A web application for managing team tasks, projects, users, and reminders built with React, TypeScript, and Vite.